-I prefer using fresh berries because I found yogurt parfaits maintain a bit better in the fridge.
-Frozen berries lose more water when they defrost, and make the yogurt runnier, which isn’t something I particularly enjoy.
+I prefer using fresh berries because it lasts longer in the fridge.
+Frozen berries lose more water when they defrost and make the yogurt runnier, which isn’t great.

-Having said that, frozen berries can work too, and can be cheaper depending on the time of year.
-So feel free to use them and check which type of berries you prefer.
+Having said that, frozen berries can work too and can be cheaper depending on the time of year.
+So feel free to use them.

 What type of granola should you use?

 I normally use granola naturally low in sugar, sweetened with unrefined sugar like maple syrup or honey.

-If you want to keep your yogurt parfait super healthy you can skip the granola all together and use chopped nuts to add a bit of crunch.
+If you want to keep your yogurt parfait super healthy, you can skip the granola altogether and use chopped nuts to add a bit of crunch.

 I love using a combination of almonds, hazelnuts, and cashew nuts.

 MEAL PREP TIP: You might be wondering if your granola will get soggy if you add it while you are meal prepping your yogurt parfaits.

 The answer is yes, especially if you add it 2-3 days before eating them.
-I had the most success by adding the granola the night before, or in the morning.
+You are much better off adding the granola the night before, or in the morning for optimal crunchiness.

 Can I use other types of fruit or nuts?

 Of course, you can!

 What I love about yogurt parfaits is that they extremely versatile (a bit like overnight oats).

 You can pretty much use any fruit and nuts you like, as long as it keeps well in the fridge and doesn’t go brown too quickly (or your parfaits won’t look very inviting).
 You can also add a sprinkle of chia seeds or flax seeds for a boost in omega-3 and protein.

 Some delicious alternatives I love:

-Apple & Cinnamon Yogurt Parfait: Simply chop some apples, add a tiny bit of lemon juice to keep them from browning, and sprinkle them with cinnamon.
+Apple & Cinnamon: Simply chop some apples, add a tiny bit of lemon juice to keep them from browning, and sprinkle them with cinnamon.
 Combine yogurt with the apples, and top with granola and chopped almonds.